Loading

 Answer: The operation of urinary stone depends on the size and site of the stone (where it is located).

-In the operation (cystolithotripsy) of stones located in the urine bag (bladder) or urine tube (urethra), the stone is removed by telescope without any incision through the way of urine tube.
+In the operation (cystolithotripsy) of stones located in the urine bag (bladder) or urine tube (urethra), the stone is removed by telescope without any incision through the urethra.

 In case of very large stones, it is removed by breaking through a small hole in the urine bag and using binoculars (PCCLT).

-The lower ureteric stone located in the lower part of the kidney tube is removed by breaking the stone without any incision by partial turning telescope.
+The lower ureteric stone located in the lower part of the kidney tube is removed by breaking the stone without any incision, using a partial turning telescope.

 There are several methods of operating for stones located in the upper part of the kidney or ureter.